ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-cometre-ccf-profile.md

 The protected headers for the CCF inclusion proof signature MUST include the following:

 * `verifiable-data-structure: int/tstr`.
 This header MUST be set to the verifiable data structure algorithm identifier for `ccf-ledger` (TBD_1).
-* `proof-type: int`.
-This header MUST be set to the value of the `inclusion` proof type in the IANA registry of Verifiable Data Structure Proof Type.
+* `label: int`.
+This header MUST be set to the value of the `inclusion` proof type in the IANA registry of Verifiable Data Structure Proof Type (-1).

 The unprotected header for a CCF inclusion proof signature MUST include the following:

 * `inclusion-proof: bstr .cbor CCF-inclusion-proof`.
 This contains the serialized CCF inclusion proof, as defined above.
 * `leaf` (label TBD_2): `bstr .cbor CCF-leaf`.
 This contains the CCF-specific serialization of the leaf element

-The payload of the signature is the CCF ledger Markle root digest, and MUST be detached in order to force verifiers to recompute the root from the inclusion proof in the unprotected header.
+The payload of the signature is the CCF ledger Merkle root digest, and MUST be detached in order to force verifiers to recompute the root from the inclusion proof in the unprotected header.
 This provides a safeguard against implementation errors that use the payload of the signature but do not recompute the root from the inclusion proof.

 ## Inclusion Proof Verification Algorithm